D3stan/rsp-ecom/docs/stripe.md

 ## Billing
-Create and manage subscriptions, track usage, and issue invoices.
+Create and manage invoices for one-time payments.

-Stripe Billing is a tool for managing subscriptions and invoicing.
-It automates recurring payments, creates custom pricing plans, and handles billing cycles such as trials and renewals.
+Stripe Billing provides invoicing capabilities for one-time payments and custom billing scenarios.
 Learn more about [Billing](https://docs.stripe.com/billing/billing-apis.md) and its [features](https://docs.stripe.com/billing.md#features).

 - [Recurring pricing models](https://docs.stripe.com/products-prices/pricing-models.md): Learn about the pricing models you can use with subscriptions.
 - [Prebuilt subscription page with Stripe Checkout](https://docs.stripe.com/billing/quickstart.md)